egor-denysenko/egor-denysenko/README.md

 <h3 align="center">A passionate individual whose mission is to learn about the inner workings of complicated systems and improve them. </h3>
 <br/>

-- 🌱 I'm now looking for an open source project to contribute to in order to further develop my teamwork skills

 - :open_book: I'm currently reading: 100 Go Mistakes and How to Avoid Them

 - ⚡ Fun fact: I am the guy with to many tabs opened in browsers